How to Protect your New Aluminum Pontoon Boat with Alumetron

 To clean and protect your aluminum pontoon boat, follow the procedures below:

-3. Allow to cure a minimum of 96 hours.
+- Allow Alumetron to cure a minimum of 96 hours.

-This will protect your pontoons, above and below the waterline, for up to 10 years.
+With proper maintenance, these coatings can protect your pontoons, above and below the waterline against staining, discoloration and fouling, for up to 10 years.

 Be sure to go online and register your warranty.

 Failure to properly clean your pontoons or use of an inferior cleaner that leaves a residue can result in delamination.
 Many soaps and detergents will leave soap scum.
-Boat Clean Plus is a free rinsing, cleaner degreaser.
+Boat Clean Plus and Alumabuff are free rinsing and won’t leave a residue.

 See the following photos: